MarcoFelipeKing/toilet_observational_study/README.md

 # Toilet Observational Study

-## Authors: Bushra Hasan, Yiwen Yang, Meng Zhang and Marco-Felipe King
+## Authors: Bushra Hasan, Yoonhee Jung, Yiwen Yang, Meng Zhang and Marco-Felipe King
 ## School of Civil Engineering,
-## University of Leeds
+## University of Leeds, University of Arizona

 ### To get started:
 Open the Toilet_study.Rproj file using RStudio.
 This will automatically map the file structure and have the contact_analysis.R code loaded up.